jjmcoconut/amethst/content/Introduction to Database.md

 7. Retrieve relevant responses based on user queries and send them to an LLM (e.g., ChatGPT)
 8. Get an answer from the LLM and send it back to the user

+There are researches to improve every step -> our assignment is simple example of one of the step

 ## RAG